Strongpreneur#Business Growth Strategies

-Perhaps the best-known user of accounting reports is government and its agencies.
-Taxation is an important source of revenue to the government.
-Taxes are levied on business organizations on the basis of the surplus reported in the profit and loss statement.
+Perhaps the best-known user of accounting reports is the government and its agencies.
+Taxation is an important source of revenue for the government.
+Taxes are levied on business organizations based on the surplus reported in the profit and loss statement.
 Without this statement, taxes would necessarily be arbitrary.
 The accounting information supplied must reflect the true state of affairs of the business.

-Legal provisions have been made to protect the interest of the government, shareholders, and creditors, who may not be involved in the management of the business, but would base their decisions on the published accounting information.
-In addition, the accounts of a business are expected to be prepared according to generally accepted principles and practices of the accounting profession.
+Legal provisions have been made to protect the interest of the government, shareholders, and creditors, who may not be involved in the management of the business but would base their decisions on the published accounting information.
+Also, the accounts of a business are expected to be prepared according to generally accepted principles and practices of the accounting profession.

 As mentioned previously, accounting statements are prepared by the company’s accounting records.
 The systematic recording of financial transactions is an essential aspect of accounting.
 Every financial transaction involves two parties – the buyer and the seller, or in the case of lending, the lender and the borrower.

 The recording of transactions is done separately by the parties.
 When a retail shop purchases ten cartons of detergent from a wholesaler, the proprietor records this transaction in his books, and the wholesaler also record the same transaction in his books.
-With respect to the proprietor, cash is given and stock received, while in the case of the wholesaler, cash is received and stock given.
+Concerning the proprietor, cash is given and stock received, while in the case of the wholesaler, cash is received and stock given.

 Thus, in the view of each party, there are two aspects of the transaction, and both must be recorded to obtain complete information about the transaction.
 The proprietor will record the fact that cash was given and stock received.
 Recording transactions in this manner are generally known as Double Entry Book-Keeping.
 Value received is recorded as debt (Dr.) and value is given is recorded as a credit (Cr.)